Treatment as Prevention (TasP)

-For a majority of people living with HIV who are taking HIV medication, who are able to suppress our HIV viral load to an ‘undetectable’ level (UVL) for at least six months, we cannot pass HIV to our sexual partners (even without condoms).
-When a person living with HIV has a viral load of less than 200 copies/mL, for at least 6 months, they are considered to have an undetectable viral load (UVL), and cannot transmit HIV to their partners.
+For a majority of people living with HIV who take our HIV medication as prescribed, when we suppress our HIV viral load to an ‘undetectable’ level (UVL) for at least six months, we cannot pass HIV to our sexual partners (even without condoms).
+When a person living with HIV has a viral load of less than 200 copies/mL, for at least 6 months, they are considered to have an undetectable viral load (UVL), and cannot pass HIV onto their sexual partners.

 Viral Blips